Nuno-Jesus/Make-A-Make/README.md

 VAR2 does not contain my name
 ```

-Altough VAR1 and VAR2 contain pretty much the same, VAR2 ends in a space!
+Altough `VAR1` and `VAR2` are very similar, `VAR2` ends in a space!
 It was more than enough to assert an inequality between the 2 values.
-Note that **trailing spaces are ignored, but leading spaces are not**.
+Note that **leading spaces are ignored, but trailing spaces are not**.

-Conditionals determine which parts of the Makefile should be excluded or included before the building process begins.
-You can use conditionals to include/exclude commands of a recipe, change a variables value or even change which variables should be used in the build.
+Conditionals determine which parts of the `Makefile` should be excluded or included before the building process begins.
+You can use conditionals to include/exclude commands of a recipe, change a variable's value or even change which variables should be used in the build.

-Expansion of the values occurs as usual.
+Expansion of variables occurs as usual.
 Here's an animation that should help you get it right.

 <!-- POWERPOINT GIF OF THE CONDITIONALS DISAPPEARING AND LEAVING ONLY THE COMMANDS THEY SHOULD BE EXECUTING -->